 Hazards: Control measures already in place: Additional control measures required to reduce the risk: Who will complete?
 By when: Date completed: Direct & indirect transmission of the virus In line with the additional guidance from Wakefield Council: If someone in the household has tested positive for COVID-19 (on LFD or PCR), pupils are advised to stay at home for 3 - 5 days.
 If they develop symptoms, they should get a PCR test straight away and continue to stay at home.
 If they don't have symptoms, they should get a PCR test on day 3 after their household member started with symptoms (or took their test if they had no symptoms).
 If this test is negative, the child can return to school.
 They must stay at home and arrange another test if they go on to develop symptoms.
 Children and young people who are fully vaccinated for their age, or who have tested positive by PCR within the last 90 days, are exempt from the above advice.
 Parents/carers who still want their child to continue to attend school have the right for them to do so.
 In this case the Trust would request that daily lateral flow tests are taken.
 The child should do a lateral flow test each morning before school for 10 days, and can attend school provided the LFT is negative and they have no symptoms.
 If a child or staff member develops symptoms compatible with coronavirus, they should be sent home and advised to follow public health advice and self isolate and arrange a PCR test ASAP.
 Contacts from a school setting will only be traced by NHS Test and Trace where the positive case and/or their parent specifically identifies the individual as being a close contact.
-Staff who do not need to isolate, and children aged under 18 years and 6 months who have been identified Individuals are not required to self isolate if they live in the same household as someone with COVID 19, or are a close contact of someone with COVID 19, and any of the following apply: • They are fully vaccinated • They are below the age of 18 years and 6 months • They have taken part in or are currently part of an approved COVID 19 vaccine trial • They are not able to get vaccinated for medical reasons SLT Ongoing 12
+Once notified by NHS Test and Trace as a close contact, all eligible staff, pupils and students should take an LFD each day for 7 days and report the results through the Online Reporting System and to their setting.
+If they test negative, they can continue to attend their education setting.
+Outside of the education setting, they should continue to follow the advice set out in the Sunday 12 December press release.
+This approach should also be adopted over the winter break and on return in January.
+SLT Ongoing